This is a special place.

 The Link

-Keep up with the latest events happening around campus and build up your Link Loop points while you’re at it!
+Keep up with the latest events happening around campus and build up your Link Loot points while you’re at it!

 Stay up-to-date with all things #WFU by reading WFU Should Know— a weekly e-newsletter sent out to all Wake Forest students every Thursday.
 It includes news, information about events happening on and around campus, important dates and deadlines, and more!